-The Christmas horror sub-genre is not one of high repute, but the quality of Better Watch Out inspired us to assemble a best-of viewing guide.
-So after surveying decades’ worth of candidates, Vulture has come up with a list of a dozen essential scary holiday films, a 12 Days of Christmas Horror to help get you in the (Christmas-y) Halloween mood.
-Now break out your worst fruitcake and get a big old knife to cut it with: ’Tis the season to be terrified.
+Originally one of the most reliably cheesy categories of horror, the Christmas-themed scary movie has come a long way since the soft-focused made-for-TV movie days of Home for the Holidays and budget slashers like Silent Night, Deadly Night.
+But over the past few years, the high quality of entries like Better Watch Out and Krampus inspired us to assemble a best-of viewing guide.
+So after surveying decades’ worth of candidates, Vulture has come up with a list of a dozen essential scary holiday films, a “12 Days of Christmas Horror” to help you feel extra-festive — and remind you that at baseline, Santa is a home invader who breaks into your private life via chimney and leaves mysterious things for your kids!
+This list was first posted last year, but amended to reflect the addition of Anna and the Apocalypse, the zombie musical holiday romp you didn’t know you needed.
+Now, break out your worst fruitcake and get a big old knife to cut it with: ‘Tis the season to be terrified.

 Home for the Holidays (1972)